-About your breast MRI
+About your MRI

-MRI is an imaging procedure that uses strong magnetic fields to take pictures of your breast tissue.
+MRI is an imaging procedure that uses strong magnetic fields to take pictures of the inside of your body.
 MRI can be used to:

-• Find cancer cells.

-- See the type, size, and location of breast tumors. - Help your healthcare provider plan your care and see how your breast cancer treatment is working.
+- Find cancer cells. - See the type, size, and location of tumors. - Help your healthcare provider plan your care and see how your treatment is working.